PPEPFinder

 ⚠️ Note: Proteins with a prediction score greater than 0.5 are classified as effectors.

-Model Specificity
+Model Performance

-- TN: True Negatives (correctly predicted negatives)
+- TP: True Positives (correctly predicted positives)

 - FP: False Positives (negatives wrongly predicted as positives)

-Specificity Fungi Oomycetes
+Fungi

 Download: Training & Additional Data